dmop77/summitdemo/README.md

 ## Task Assignment

-Tasks are automatically assigned to:
+Tasks are automatically assigned to: `perezmd324@gmail.com`
-- `efernandez@pulpoo.com`
-- `perezmd324@gmail.com`

-With HIGH priority by default.
+With HIGH importance and Engineering canal by default.

 ## Documentation